Pauline-Mac/Cy-meteo/README.txt

   --help will write this readme in the terminal

+RUNNING THE PROGRAM :
+To run the program, you will need to use 'bash program.sh ...'  or use the command 'chmod +x program.sh' to give the execution right to the program and the ./program.sh ...

 THANKS FOR USING OUR PROGRAM, WE HOPE YOU WILL ENJOY THE RESULTS

 CLEMENT LE COADOU AND PAULINE MACEIRAS CY TECH